Mary L. Smith

-Mary L. Smith (born August 28, 1962) is an American lawyer and former principal deputy director and acting director of the Indian Health Services from October 2015 to February 2017.
-Previously she was general counsel for the Illinois Department of Insurance.
-From 2009 until August 2010, she had been a presidential nominee to be the Assistant Attorney General for the Tax Division of the United States Department of Justice.
+Mary L. Smith (born August 28, 1962) is an American lawyer, businesswoman, and political appointee.
+She served as the CEO of the Indian Health Services from October 2015 to February 2017.
+Prior to this, Smith served as associate counsel to the president and associate director of policy planning in the Clinton administration, and as a senior trial attorney in the Department of Justice during the Obama administration.
+In 2009, she was nominated by President Barack Obama to be the assistant attorney general for the tax division of the United States Department of Justice.
 However, she was never confirmed by the Senate, and the White House in 2010 decided not to renominate her to the post.
+In 2023, she was sworn in as president of the American Bar Association.
+She is the first Native American woman to serve in this role.

 Early life and education

-A Native American and member of the Cherokee Nation, Smith was born in Chicago.
-She earned a bachelor's degree magna cum laude in May 1984 from Loyola University Chicago.
-She attended Loyola University Chicago School of Law from 1988 until 1989, and then transferred to the University of Chicago Law School, where she spent her final two years and earned her Juris Doctor (J.D.) in 1991.
+A Native American and enrolled member of the Cherokee Nation, Smith was born in Chicago.
+She earned a bachelor's degree, magna cum laude, in May 1984 from Loyola University Chicago.
+She attended Loyola University Chicago School of Law from 1988 until 1989, and then transferred to the University of Chicago Law School, where she spent her final two years and earned her J.D. degree in 1991.

 Smith worked as a law clerk for United States Court of Appeals for the Eleventh Circuit Judge R. Lanier Anderson III from 1991 until 1992.